We offer a fast path to

 Or run it yourself...

-Example 3 is simply Mobile ASPX applied to the stock MS project template (which has a responsive-via-bootstrap downdown menu in the top part of the master page).
-So the Mobile ASPX 4 view technique affects primarily the content portion in this case...
+Master Page Example 3 is simply Mobile ASPX applied to the stock Visual Studio project template (which has a responsive-via-bootstrap downdown menu in the top part of the master page).

 Surprisingly, to many users, the Mobile ASPX alternative actually looks better and operates better in several of the views and also when resizing during desktop view.

-This example is meant to show that Mobile ASPX is compatible with the stock MS project template and likely also your existing hybrid works that are perhaps on the slate for more work to fully get to a pleasing result on mobile devices...
+This example is meant to show that Mobile ASPX is compatible with the stock MS project template and likely also your existing hybrid works that are perhaps still on the slate for more revisions (in order to complete all mobile device compatibility)

 We think our code package can help you deliver mobile formats on your custom